 Thomas Farley, Trustee and Chair of the Board.
-Mr. Farley is Chair of the Board of Brookfield Office Properties Canada and has over 30 years of real estate industry experience.
-Most recently, Mr. Farley held the position of President and Global Chief Operating Officer of Brookfield Office Properties, overseeing asset management, leasing, and property operating initiatives.
-Further, he served as Chair of the Board of Brookfield Johnson Controls Canada and Brookfield Johnson Controls Australia.
-Previously at Brookfield he was CEO of Canadian Commercial Operations, CEO of Australian Commercial Operations and Senior Vice President, Western Canada.
+Mr. Farley is a corporate director with over 30 years of real estate industry experience.
+Most recently, Mr. Farley held the position of Chair of the Board of Brookfield Canada Office Properties, and, prior to that, the position of President and Global Chief Operating Officer of Brookfield Office Properties, overseeing asset management, leasing, and property operating initiatives.
+Further, he served as Chair of the Board of Brookfield Johnson Controls Canada and Brookfield he was CEO of Canadian Commercial Operations, CEO of Australian Commercial Operations and Senior Vice President, Western Canada.
 Mr. Farley received a Bachelor of Arts from the University of Victoria, a CRF designation from the Real Estate Institute of Canada and is a member of the American Management Association.

 Colum Bastable, Trustee.
 Mr. Bastable is the Chair of Canadian operations for Cushman & Wakefield.
 Mr. Bastable joined Royal LePage in 1976 as Vice President of Finance, ultimately becoming Executive Vice President of all of Royal LePage's commercial operations.
 In 1993, Mr. Bastable became President and Chief Executive Officer of Royal LePage and a Managing Partner of Brascan (now Brookfield).
-In 2005, he became President and Chief Executive Officer of Cushman & Wakefield LePage Ltd. Mr. Bastable is a member of the board of trustees of Brookfield Canada Office Properties Real Estate Investment Trust and was previously on the board of Toronto Hydro-Electric System.
+In 2005, he became President and Chief Executive Officer of Cushman & Wakefield LePage Ltd. Mr. Bastable is a former member of the board of trustees of Brookfield Canada Office Properties Real Estate Investment Trust and was previously on the board of Toronto Hydro-Electric System.
 In 2007, Mr. Bastable was appointed as Chair of McMaster University's Board of Governors.
 Mr. Bastable is a Chartered Accountant and has been honored as a Fellow of the Institute Chartered Accountants in Ireland.